Discover more from Tech World With Milan Newsletter

 I was hooked on programming when I was seven and pursued that path.
 I was lucky enough that programming allowed for a comfortable living, which made it possible to combine passion and finances into one.

-Regarding my goals, my mid-term goal is to try and do my best to become one of the better engineers in the Microsoft Development Center (MDCS) in Serbia.
+My mid-term goal is to try and do my best to become one of the better engineers in the Microsoft Development Center (MDCS) in Serbia.
 This is a neat goal because it combines reality and a challenge.
-Now my plan to reach this is to combine multiple skills I think I’m passionate about – programming, speaking, writing, and drawing.
-The thing is that MDCS is full of highly talented people, and I believe that to compete at a higher level, you have to go beyond “regular,”; and that’s precisely what I’m aiming at.
+Now, my plan to reach this is to combine multiple skills I think I’m passionate about – programming, speaking, writing, and drawing.
+The thing is that MDCS is full of highly talented people, and I believe that to compete at a higher level, you have to go beyond “regular,” and that’s precisely what I’m aiming at.

-3. In your previous company, you were Engineering Manager; was that a natural path for you?
+3. In your previous company, you were an Engineering Manager; was that a natural path for you?

 I must admit that my path into EM was anything but natural.
 First, I dreaded the idea of walking anywhere close to management.
 From my perspective, management was that doomed place where you had to go and instruct people on what to do.
 I wouldn’t say I liked it, or at least I thought I did.
 But the truth is – I was scared.

 To make the whole situation even more ridiculous, I kept getting into Lead Dev / Team Lead positions, mainly because my brain has a shallow filter for what’s socially acceptable.
 So I’d just be one of the most vocal people in the room, and not because I was the smartest, but primarily because I never saw anything as inappropriate, so I kept clarifying and asking about things I didn’t get.
 I presume people saw value in it and combined with the fact that I loved coding, it kept pushing me towards more vocal positions.